obayemi/wd/README.md

   fi
 }

-alias cd=wd  # or not if you want to keep your `cd` working as if it were in the 80s
+alias cd=wd  # or not if you want to keep your `cd` working as if it were the 80s
 ```

 ## Special snowflakes (fish users)